andresmejiaro/transcend/README.md

 - **Backend:** Handles the server-side logic and functionalities.
 Recent updates include enhancements related to lobby WebSocket and online status.
 Using as image base `python:3.7-alpine` and exposes de port 8000 to allow backend communication.

   The `settings.py` file determine the server's particular behavior, Dockerized environments, application management, database, the utilization of channels for real-time communication, and CORS to enable requests between different origins.
 Entails specific decisions regarding the server's implementation in a Dockerized environment, channel layers for asynchronous and real-time communication, and permitted origins for requests between domains.

+  The `urls.py` file manages URL routing by mapping specific URLs to corresponding views or endpoints within the Django server.
+It configures the admin panel, API endpoints, WebSocket URLs, and serves static media files, controlling the handling of incoming requests in the web application.

 - **Frontend:** Manages the client-side interface and user experience.
 Recent updates involve improvements associated with lobby WebSocket and online status.